• Skip to primary navigation

 Next, measure out your cranberry juice, and pour it into the glass.

 Finally, top everything off with your sparkling wine.
-You don't technically have to measure this out, although you can, but just pour to fill up your glass about three-quarters of the way.
+You don't technically have to measure this out, but just pour to fill up your glass about three-quarters of the way.

-Add in your cranberries and rosemary sprig, and serve immediately for the best bubbles!
+Add in your cranberries and the sprig of rosemary, and serve immediately for the best bubbles!

 Top tip